Takudzwatichivangani/Sentiment-Analysis-Amazon-Alexa-Product/README.md

 In this project, we will build a machine learning model for sentiment analysis specifically targeting Amazon Alexa products.
 The model will be trained on a dataset comprising customer reviews specific to Amazon Alexa devices.
 The goal is to accurately classify each review as positive or negative, thereby providing an assessment of customer sentiment towards the product.

 # Machine Learning Model Predictions:
 The sentiment analysis model will predict the sentiment expressed in customer reviews of Amazon Alexa products.
-By inputting a review, the model will output one of three classes: positive or negative.
+By inputting a review, the model will output one of two classes: positive or negative.
 These predictions will enable us to gauge the overall sentiment distribution, monitor changes over time, and identify specific aspects of the product that receive positive or negative feedback.

 # Dataset:
 To train and evaluate the sentiment analysis model, we will require a labeled dataset consisting of customer reviews related to Amazon Alexa products.
 The dataset will include the text of the reviews along with sentiment labels.
 It is essential to ensure the dataset is representative and covers various aspects of the Alexa devices.
 The dataset will be preprocessed by removing noise, irrelevant characters, and punctuation marks.